cockroachdb/docs/v19.1/managed-dockerize-your-app.md

 ## Create a Docker image for the application

-1. In the `flask-python` folder you created while [building the python application](managed-build-a-python-app.html), create the file names `dockerfile` and copy the following code into the file:
+1. In the `flask-python` folder you created while [building the python application](managed-build-a-python-app.html), create the file names `Dockerfile` and copy the following code into the file:

     {% include copy-clipboard.html %}
     ~~~